Aura Router

 • createRouter provides full type inference for endpoints, parameters, middlewares, and returned HTTP handlers.

-• All router-level configuration applies automatically to every endpoint:
+• All router-level configuration options apply automatically to every endpoint, including global middlewares, base path, and error handling.

-• The router returns only the HTTP methods used in your endpoints.
+• The router returns only the HTTP methods defined by the endpoints.

-• Route matching is implemented with a Trie, providing excellent performance for large APIs.
+• Route matching is implemented with a Trie data structure, ensuring excellent performance for large APIs.

 Type Inference

-The types can be accessed from the main entry points / or /types.
-Available types:
+Types can be accessed from the main entry points / or /types.

 import { createRouter, createEndpoint } from "@aura-stack/router"